GSM bug. Sounds a bit scary, doesn’t it?

-It wasn’t that long ago when a surveillance device of this type was only available to governments and law enforcement, at a cost of thousands of dollars.
+It wasn’t that long ago when listening devices of this type were only available to governments and law enforcement, at the cost of thousands of dollars.
 Times have changed, dramatically.

-There is no definitive count on the number of GSM bugs manufactured and sold.
-However, one manufacturer on Alibaba says they can ship 10,000 bugs, per month.
+While there is no definitive count on the number of GSM bugs manufactured and sold, one manufacturer on Alibaba says they can ship 10,000 listening devices each month.

 Is a GSM Bug Listening to You?

 Chances are, you live your life like most of us.
 You work hard, you love your family, and you spend your free time pursuing other interests and hobbies—like watching Netflix.
 So it’s probably weird to think anyone would ever plant a listening device in your living room.
 But the reality is, the reasons an eavesdropper might invade your privacy are vast and varied.

 If any of the following circumstances or characteristics apply to you, you’ll want to take steps to protect yourself:

 - An active romantic relationship.